isaacchua0309/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The person is not in the list.

     * 3a1.
 AddressBook shows an error message.